AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ### Sleep ![line](https://i.imgur.com/TLmc0GL.png){position:absolute,top:186px,left:400px,width:375px,mix-blend-mode:normal}

 Almost all characters need to sleep to fend off exhaustion.
-To gain the benefits of a sleep you must spend 6 hours fully asleep, during which you have the Unconscious condition.
+To gain the benefits of a sleep you must spend 6 hours fully asleep, during which you have the Unconscious Condition.
 This sleep can be broken up by at most 2 hours of light activity, such as standing watch.
 For the duration of a Sleep you must have at least 1 Hit Point.

 :